TELE-TWIN/clamav-faq/faq/faq-ml.md

 ## Official FAQ ##

 This is the official FAQ.
-For additional FAQs please visit our "Wiki":	http://wiki.clamav.net/Main/FAQ .
+For additional FAQs please visit our [GitHub repository](https://github.com/vrtadmin/clamav-faq) .
 You are encouraged to contribute to them.
-The ClamAV team continuosly monitor that page and will add the best ones below.

 ## Using the ClamAV mailing lists ##